Dunnomix/arduino-tonestack-controller/README.md

 See the [schematics folder](./schematics/) for the building details.

 if you want to add your own triggers maybe youd like to read this [README.md](./src/README.md)

+# TODO:
+* change the midi codes for garageband